 The Academy is committed to making the UK the world’s leading nation for engineering research and innovation and works to inform decisions that affect the UK research and innovation landscape.

-UK Research and Innovation (UKRI), which will be formally established in April 2018, will bring together the seven Research Councils, Innovate UK and Research England.
+UK Research and Innovation (UKRI), was formally established in April 2018, brining together the seven Research Councils, Innovate UK and Research England.

 The establishment of UKRI is a development of profound significance for the UK’s research and innovation community and the Academy’s engagement to help shape UKRI is ongoing.

-On 10 October 2016 the Academy convened some of the UK’s most respected business and innovation leaders for a roundtable meeting with Sir John Kingman KCB, interim Chair of UKRI, to offer advice and support to help UKRI deliver the best possible outcomes for UK research and innovation.
+On 28 March 2018 the Academy convened engineering business and innovation leaders from across the country for a roundtable discussion with Sir Mark Walport FRS FMedSci, Chief Executive of UKRI, to help inform the development of UKRI and to discuss the role of business and industry in delivering the government's target for the UK to invest 2.4% of GDP in R&D by 2027.
+This meeting followed on from a roundtable with Sir John Kingman KCB, Chair of UKRI, held in October 2016 to offer advice and support to help UKRI deliver the best possible outcomes for UK research and innovation.

 Research Excellence Framework